How the game works.

 Photo moderation, built in.

-Every photo a guest uploads is screened by OpenAI's image moderation before it appears anywhere — on the guest's own board, in your event album, or on the spectator feed.
+Every photo a guest uploads is automatically screened for inappropriate content before it appears anywhere — on the guest's own board, in your event album, or on the spectator feed.

 Inappropriate content is blocked automatically.
 Your crowd sees the celebration, not the risk.